ror-community/ror-site/content/events/2023-05-25-ror-community-call.md

 duration = "1 hour"
 location = "Online"
 recorded = "Yes"
-description = "The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
-In this ROR Community Call, we hear updates on ROR curation and tech, a list of events that ROR will be attending in the summer of 2023, and hear two reports from ROR integrators Scholastica and EuropePMC." website = "" reglink = ""
+description = "In the ROR Community Call for May 2023, we hear updates on ROR curation and tech, a list of events that ROR will be attending in the summer of 2023, and hear two reports from ROR integrators Scholastica and EuropePMC." website = "" reglink = ""
 +++